awarmfastbear/delete_untagged_versioned_S3_buckets/README.md

 # delete_untagged_versioned_S3_buckets
-Deletes untagged, versioned, S3 buckets.
+Deletes untagged, versioned, S3 buckets that have objects in them.

 The script will skip over buckets that have MFA delete enabled, S3 object locking, bucket policies making explicit denies, etc.